dorazhao99/emotiondetectionaudit/README.md

-# emotiondetectionaudit
-Evaluating the Accuracy of Automated Facial Emotion Detection on Intersectional Inputs
+# Evaluating the Accuracy of Automated Facial Emotion Detection on Intersectional Inputs